JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 * Current `ViewModel` implementation is considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
   * For this reason, Compose Multiplatform does not yet implement a common `ViewModelStoreOwner` interface.
 Such an implementation is planned for a future version of the library.
-You can, however, implement it yourself for your app.
+You can implement it yourself for your project.
-  * `ViewModelStoreOwner` is, however, currently implemented in the scope needed for the experimental [navigation library](compose-navigation-routing.md).
+  * `ViewModelStoreOwner` is, however, currently implemented in the scope needed for the [navigation library](compose-navigation-routing.md).
 * The `ViewModel` class works out of the box only for Android and desktop, where objects of the needed class can be created through class reflection.
-For iOS and web targets, you have to implement factories that create new `ViewModel` instances when needed.
+For iOS and web targets, you have to implement factories that explicitly create new `ViewModel` instances.

-To use the view-model library, add the following dependency to your common source set:
+To use the multiplatform `ViewModel` implementation, add the following dependency to your `commonMain` source set:

 ```kotlin
 kotlin {